- Analyze the Rental Market

 New entertainment springing up in a given area can over time attract residents, and can certainly make an existing property more valuable.

-Sometimes this is something as simple as a new movie theater or a trendy bar (such as some of those new ones that feature recreational axe-throwing).
+Sometimes this is something as simple as a new movie theater or a trendy bar.
 Or sometimes it can be related to a bigger shift in entertainment.